-Outcome Measure 2: Reduce percentage of respondents who report consumption of 2 or less daily fruits and vegetables by 4% by 2025.
+Outcome Measure 2: Reduce percentage of respondents who report consumption of two or less daily fruits and vegetables by 4% by 2025.

 BASELINE 2: 2022 CHNA Survey, 66% reported "none" or "1 to 2" Question: "On a typical DAY, how many servings/separate portions of fruits and/or vegetables did you have?"
-Outcome Metric #2: #2: Reduce percentage of respondents who report consumption of 2 or less daily fruits and vegetables by 4% by 2022.
+Outcome Metric #2: Reduce percentage of respondents who report consumption of two or less daily fruits and vegetables by 4% by 2022.
 Baseline: 2019 CHNA Survey, 54% reported "none" or "1 to 2".
 Question: "On a typical DAY, how many servings/separate portions of fruits and/or vegetables did you have?"

-TACTICS PROGRESS for FY 2023 (1) Provide healthy and easy to replicate meal kits to community members on a monthly basis through Smart Meals Program.
+TACTICS PROGRESS for FY 2024 (1) Provide healthy and easy to replicate meal kits to community members on a monthly basis through Smart Meals Program.
 St. James provides space, marketing and trains volunteers to support this program, OSF HealthCare Foundation and WE Live provide additional financial support.
-(1) SmartMeals distributed for 10 months of 2023.
-50 meals were distributed in each of those months.
-(2) Provide regular in-person or virtual programming on healthy eating for the Pontiac Recreation Center (2) Due to a change in leadership at the Pontiac Rec Center and resignation of an OSF employee this goal was not met.
-Will collaborate with new leadership in 2024 to obtain goal.
+(1) SmartMeals distributed for 12 months of 2024.
+75 meals were distributed in each of those months.
+(2) Provide regular in-person or virtual programming on healthy eating for the Pontiac Recreation Center (2) In collaboration with Smart Meals, the Pontiac Recreation Center received Smart Meals twice.
+In 2025, healthy eating resources will be delivered and promoted monthly at the Recreation Center.
 (3) Provide educational healthy eating lifestyle programs to women in Livingston County through Women Empowered - We Live.
-(3) WE Live hosted 2 programs with an average of 70 participants.
-(4) Distribute healthy eating wellness newsletter to local businesses and organizations (4) Newsletter distributed to 9 organizations monthly.
+(3) WE Live hosted five programs with an average of 85 participants.
+(4) Distribute healthy eating wellness newsletters to local businesses and organizations (4) Newsletter distributed to 200 organizations monthly.

 In the CHNA survey, respondents rated aging issues (6%) as the eighth most important health issue.
-The percentage of individuals aged 50 to 64 increased by 51.5% and the percentage of individuals 65 and older increased by 7% between 2015 and 2019.
+The percentage of individuals age 50 to 64 increased by 51.5% and the percentage of individuals 65 and older increased by 7% between 2015 and 2019.
 In Livingston County, 6% of survey respondents indicated being diagnosed with memory problems.
-Alzheimer's disease was the 8th leading cause of death in Livingston County in 2020.
+Alzheimer's disease was the eighth leading cause of death in Livingston County in 2020.
 Goal 1: Increase access to mental health care and resources in Livingston County.